How to Apply

 2b.
 A post-Bachelor’s credential such as a Master’s degree

 2c.
 A professional license or certificate that requires a bachelor’s degree for eligibility to sit for the exam.
 Please submit proof of the credential with your MPH program application material

-3. Referrals: In addition to the letters of recommendation applicants must provide e-mail addresses and telephone numbers of employers, peers or educators who are willing to provide a reference.
+3. Three letters of recommendation.
+Letters must be submitted, on letterhead, from employers or educators who are willing to provide a reference.
 Academic referrals are preferred.

 4. An Academic Essay (Please note it is not a Personal Goals Statement) is included in the application form.
-Alternately, you may submit the essay in MS Word as an email attachment to email@example.com.
 Answer each of the following three questions with two or more paragraphs:

 3a.
 What are the most urgent public health problems facing your community today?